4xMSAA/new-shooter-project/README.md

 (make a plugin for this dumbass)

-Models are located in assets/Weapons/Models - A model can be FirstPerson (high-poly) or ThirdPerson (low-poly, optimized for en masse use)
+Models are located in assets/Weapons/Models (not mounted) Animations are located in assets/Weapons/Animations (not mounted) Configurations are located in assets/Weapons/Configuration

 A gun rig is set up with the following tree structure: